tripolskypetr/react-history-switch/README.md

 ## Mobx app example

-The extended app-based example is available in [this](https://github.com/react-declarative/list-app-mobx) repository
+If you are looking for Mobx MVC example app you should check [this](https://github.com/react-declarative/list-app-mobx) repository

 ## License